 Brazil's Petrobras to announce fuel price increase on Friday -media report

-June 16 (Reuters) - Brazilian state-run oil company Petrobras PETR4.SA is set to announce a fuel price increase on Friday, local media said on Thursday.
+June 16 (Reuters) - Brazilian state-run oil company Petrobras PETR4.SA is set to announce a fuel price increase on Friday, local media reported on Thursday.

-According to O Globo, the company's board has approved a diesel and gasoline price increase that will come into effect next week.
+According to O Globo, the company's board has approved diesel and gasoline price increases that will come into effect next week.

+Petrobras said it could not "preemptively discuss decisions on price preservation or price adjustments due to competition issues."

+During his weekly live address to the nation on Thursday, Brazil's President Jair Bolsonaro, seeking to tackle high inflation in the country, said he hoped Petrobras would not increase prices.

 ((Carolina.Pulice@thomsonreuters.com;))